What Is Elder and Special Needs Law?

 - Mental health law

-Most attorneys do not specialize in every one of these areas, therefore when an attorney says he or she practices elder law or special needs planning, find out which of these matters the attorney handles.
+Most attorneys do not specialize in every one of these areas, therefore when an attorney says he or she practices elder or special needs law, find out which of these matters the attorney handles.
 You will want to hire the attorney who regularly handles matters in the area of law of concern to your particular case and who will know enough about the other fields to question whether the action being taken might be affected by laws in any of the other areas of law.
 For example, if you are going to rewrite your will and your spouse is ill, the attorney needs to know enough about Medicaid to know whether there are legal issues with regard to your spouse’s inheritance.

-Your first question may be: How do I find an elder law or special needs planning attorney?
+Your first question may be: How do I find an elder or special needs law attorney?
 Before making the effort, step back a moment and try to determine whether you actually have a legal problem in which an attorney needs to be involved.
 If you’re not sure, ask your clergy, your financial advisor, a social worker, or a trusted friend to help you decide whether this is a legal issue rather than a medical or a social services issue.
 Legal expertise is expensive and it serves you well to know that you actually need legal assistance before seeking an attorney.

 There are many places to find an attorney in your city or state who specializes in working with the problems facing people as they age and people with special needs.
 Check with local agencies to obtain good quality local referrals.
 Some of the groups you may want to contact include: